Akuukis/beancount_allocate/README.md

   Equity:Earnings:Current   -7.00 EUR
 ```

-Allocate a specific percentage % of expense to one budget category
+Use case: Allocate a specific percentage % of expense to one budget category
 ===============================================================================

 > TL;DR: use `#allocate-Food-75p` tag.